 Aortic stenosis is one of the most common and most serious valve disease problems.
 Aortic stenosis is a narrowing of the aortic valve opening.
-Aortic stenosis restricts the blood flow from the left atrium to the aorta and may also affect the pressure in the left ventricle.
-Although some people have AS as a result of a congenital heart defect, this condition more commonly develops during aging as calcium or scarring damages the valve and restricts the amount of blood flowing through the valve.
+Aortic stenosis restricts the blood flow from the left ventricle to the aorta and may also affect the pressure in the left atrium.

 Does aortic stenosis always produce symptoms?